 - Daily media reports for internal circulation among principal officers.

 The Unit is complemented by a Photographic Section which undertakes pictorial coverage of University events for record purposes.

-In addition. the Unit introduced in 1995 an Information Point service located on the ground floor of the Senate House where members of the public. including visitors. staff and students. can obtain first-hand information about activities on campus.
-The Unit also has a TV/Video Centre for viewing of staff and students.
+In addition. the Unit introduced in 1995 an Information Point service located on the ground floor of the Senate House where members of the public including visitors. staff and students could obtain first-hand information about activities on campus.
+The Unit also has a TV/Video Centre for viewing by staff and students.

 The Unit also operates information retrieval service for the collation and preservation of information materials.
-Ultimately. members of the University community have easy access to information published in past publications.
+Through the Documentation Room,members of the University community have easy access to information published in past publications.
 The Documentation Room also serves as a picture library where photographs of various events and ceremonies are stored.

-The Documentation Room is the reception room for members of staff to check for international job vacancies, fellowships, etc. announced by foreign universities and international organisations such as the International and Economic Commission for Africa.
+It serves as reception room for members of staff to check for international job vacancies, fellowships, etc. announced by foreign universities and international organisations.

 The Passages Unit

 - Processing importation and clearance of goods for the University, including establishment of letters of credit.

 - Booking and issuance of flight tickets to University staff traveling both locally and overseas;